Back

 Increased operational burden

-B2B is not just “B2C with login”
+B2B is not just "B2C with a login"

 That is not true.